chakrihacker/meteor-reactive-objects/README.md

 Basically ReactiveObjects = Deps + ECMA-262 setProperty function

-# Travis-ci is currently not able to test with Meteor.
-To see the test run mrt test-packages <path to package>.
+# Travis-ci is currently not able to test  Meteor.
+To see the test run mrt test-packages \<path to package\>.
 [![Build Status](https://travis-ci.org/CMToups/meteor-reactive-objects.png)](https://travis-ci.org/CMToups/meteor-reactive-objects)

 There currently are many failing test as I have writen the full project spec in tinytest.